omercankoc/swift-handbook/Collections/Arrays.md

 ```
 ["macOS", "iOS", "iPadOS", "watchOS", "tvOS"]
 ```
-With this parameter, one array is added to another array.
+With this parameter, one array is added to another Array.
 ```swift
 os.append(contentsOf: os)
 ```